-Week 6: Group A Reading
+Week 5: Group A

-The Rhetorical Argument Move
+Rhetorical Argument

 One of the earliest problems addressed by contemporary theorizers was the exclusion of argument from rhetoric.
 This traces back to the Ramist and Port Royalist's division of invention (assigned to dialectic) from rhetoric.
 In the twentieth century this influence remained in the teaching of formal logic as practical logic.
 The theorists working on this problem worked to attack this interpretation of practical reasoning.
 Their problem was to construct an alternative model for practical reasoning based in rhetoric.